Section 1: Joining The Salsa Club

 Does The Salsa Club host parties outside of its studio?

-Does The Salsa Club provide wedding choreography?
+Does The Salsa Club provide wedding choreography for couples?

 Is the Doek Studio available for venue-hire?

 I am a dance (or fitness) instructor.
 Can I rent studio time from The Salsa Club?

 Does The Salsa Club have any vacancies of any kind?